tyreer/es6-for-everybody/WesBos_ES6_Module15.md

 #### 54 - Extending Arrays with Classes for Custom Collections

-Can extend any built in primitives
+Can extend any built-in primitives

 ```js
 class MovieCollection extends Array {